 The Lomax Project transforms performing arts centres, theatres and festivals into creative hubs where eminent musicians gather to explore their roots, create new music and celebrate their collective cultural heritage.
-They offer educational programs, outreach activities and residencies for K-12 schools, universities and the general public and will be at Tufts University, Berklee College of Music, East Tennessee State, Arkansas State and others next season.
+They offer educational programs, outreach activities and residencies for K-12 schools, universities and the general public and will be at Tufts University, Purdue University, Berklee College of Music and others next season.
 A full-length album is in the works and will be out in March 2015.

 Lomax Project Documentary

 Maids When You’re Young

 One of the best discoveries of Celtic Connections.
 A transatlantic session with blood, guts and grit.

 - THE HERALD